5.4. Colloid Postprocessing¶

 This simple picture does not contain any information about the size of the system, or the associated lattice quantities.
 This is most simply done by reading one of the associated lattice quantities produced at the same time (in this case the density and the velocity are available).
 This will automatically set the extents of the system in each co-ordinate direction.

-One should then set the Scale factor
+One should then set the Scale factor in the Glyph properaties

 to the appropriate colloid size (in this example, the radius is 2.3